|

 height above ground.
 They do seem to be low noise antennas, although that’s purely subjective.

-Whatever, loops work well here.
+Whatever, loops work well for me.

 I was tempted to try 5/8th wave verticals until I read a paper by W4RNL modelling them against